Websitebanner2024

 Over the last decade, thousands of old-time radio fans have turned out to hear Nostalgia Digest publisher and Those Were the Days host Steve Darnall talk about the Golden Age of Radio, sharing some stories and sound clips from some of the era's most memorable stars and shows!
 These days, we're offering a combination of in-person and "virtual" programs (all libraries in Illinois unless otherwise noted; all times Central):

-Friday, May 17, 2:00 pm: Radio in the Windy City: Chicago and the Golden Age of Radio, Oak Lawn Public Library, 9427 S. Raymond Avenue, Oak Lawn
+Tuesday, September 24, 7:00 pm: Radio in the Windy City: Chicago and the Golden Age of Radio, Eisenhower Public Library, 4613 N. Oketo Street, Harwood Heights

-Thursday, May 23, 1:00 pm: Radio and the Great American Songbook, Zion-Benton Public Library, 2400 Gabriel Avenue, Zion
+Thursday, October 10, 6:00 pm: Radio and the Great American Songbook, North Riverside Public Library, 2400 Des Plaines Avenue, North Riverside

-Hopefully we'll be back in your neck of the woods before too long!
+Hopefully we'll be in your neck of the woods before too long!

 To learn more about each of Steve's eight presentations, click here--and if you'd like to book Steve Darnall to give a presentation (virtual or otherwise) to your group, click here.)